ManavJani07/Smart-Wi-Fi-Scocket-With-Anedya-IOT/README.md

    - Now Click on "Details" of the created node note down the Connection Key & Physical Device ID.
    - Next Steps will be done after programing the esp8266 board.
    - Click on "Commands" of the created node.
-   - Then Click on "New Command" to control relay 1 or socket 1 write "light" on command or to control relay 2 or socket 2 write "fan" on command
+   - Then Click on "New Command" to control relay 1 or socket 1 write "light" on command or to control relay 2 or socket 2 write "fan" on command.
-   - After that untick the The data is base64 encoded
+   - After that untick the The data is base64 encoded.
-   - After that write "on" if you want to turn on socket or write "off" if you want to turn off socket
+   - After that write "on" if you want to turn on socket or write "off" if you want to turn off socket.
-   - Then Click on "Create Command" then you will see your physical socket will work properly
+   - Then Click on "Create Command" then you will see your physical socket will work properly.
+   - Now create a variable in the project add name,discription,and Variable API Identifire Save the API Identifire name.
+   - Now create a API KEY name that API KEY which you named the variable's Variable API Identifire and save it.
+   - Copy the API KEY.

 3. **Programming the ESP8266**:
    - Install the Arduino IDE on your computer.